Introduction to Address Resolution Protocol

 - If the state field of the entry is FREE, it checks another entry.

-- If the state field of the entry is PENDING, the cache-control module increases the value of the attempt field by 1.
+- If the state field of the entry is PENDING, the cache-control module increases the attempt field’s value by 1.
 It then checks the value of the attempt field.
-If the value of the attempt field is greater than the maximum limit that is allowed, it updates the state field to FREE and destroys the corresponding queue.
+If the attempt field’s value is greater than the maximum limit that is allowed, it updates the state field to FREE and destroys the corresponding queue.

-- If the state field of the entry is RESOLVED, the cache-control module decreases the value of time outfield by 1.
+- If the state field of the entry is RESOLVED, the cache-control module decreases the time outfield value by 1.
 It then checks the value of the time outfield.
-If the value of time outfield is less than or equal to zero, it updates the state field of entry to FREE and destroys the corresponding queue.
+If the time outfield value is less than or equal to zero, it updates the state field of entry to FREE and destroys the corresponding queue.

-In this article, we have seen what is Address Resolution Protocol, packet format in ARP and it’s operation with images and explanation in the sub-topics for better understanding.
+This article has seen what Address Resolution Protocol, packet format in ARP is, and it’s an operation with images and explanation in the sub-topics for better understanding.

 This has been a guide to Address Resolution Protocol.
-Here we have discuss packet format, operations, as well as components of ARP package.
+Here we have discussed packet format, operations, as well as components of the ARP package.
 You can also go through our other suggested articles to learn more –